garygangwu/vehicle-detection/README.md

 ## Vehicle Detection

+### Detection pipeline

+Here is a short summary of pipeline for car detection

+* Use the sliding window technique to capture all image windows for car detection
+* Run the linear SVM classifier to check if the image window is a car or not
+* Generate the heatmap and apply the threashold to remove false positives
+* Merge the overlapped detected window and draw the bounding boxes

 ### Sliding Window Search
 I break the image into 3 sections on Y axis: [400, 650], [400, 600], and [400, 550], which are corresponding to the `xy_window` of (128, 128), (96, 96), and (64, 64). `xy_overlap` is (0.75, 0.75), which means 75% overlap between neighbor sliding windows.